NERSC/nersc-nvidia-ai4sci/README.md

 CFD
 ```

 You can use the Jupyter file browser to view the source files and notebooks.
-If you get lost, you can always click on the `$HOME` folder shortcut to return to your home directory.
+If you get lost, you can always click on the `$SCRATCH` folder shortcut to return to your scratch directory.
 To begin, simply open the `Start_Here.ipynb` notebook included in this repository.
 All notebooks contain relative links to each other for easy navigation between different parts of the bootcamp.